CHC – The Cancer & Hematology Centers

 Where is this trial available?
 The Cancer & Hematology Centers

-What type of cancer is this for?
-Small-cell lung cancer
+What type of cancer is this trial for?
+Limited Stage, Small-cell Lung cancer

 Who is this trial for?
-Men and women with extensive stage small cell lung cancer who have had a specific chemo plan before.
+Patients with limited stage small cell lung cancer who have not progressed after initial chemotherapy/radiation.

 What biomarkers are involved?
 None